Synthetic Controls for Experimental Design: Introduction

 As in the ride-sharing example where there is only one treated local market, large biases may arise more generally in randomized studies when either the treatment arm or the control arm contains a small number of units, so randomized treatment assignment may not produce treated and control groups that are similar in their features.
 In those cases, the fact that estimation biases would have averaged out over alternative treatment assignments is of little comfort to a researcher who, in practice, is limited to one assignment only.

-To address these challenges, we propose the use of the synthetic control method \citep{abadie2003synthetic, abadie2010synthetic} as an experimental design to select treated units in non-randomized experiments, as well as the untreated units to be used as a comparison group.
-We use the name {\em synthetic control designs} to refer to the resulting experimental designs.\footnote{While we leave the ``experimental'' qualifier implicit in ``synthetic control design'', it should be noted that the synthetic control designs proposed in this article differ from observational synthetic control designs \citep[e.g.,][]{abadie2003synthetic, abadie2010synthetic, doudchenko2016balancing}, for which the identity of the treated unit(s) is taken as given.}$^,$\footnote{See, e.g., \cite{abadie2021using}, \cite{amjad2018robust}, \cite{arkhangelsky2019synthetic}, \cite{doudchenko2016balancing} for background material on synthetic controls and related methods.}
+To address these challenges, we propose using the synthetic control method \citep{abadie2003synthetic, abadie2010synthetic} as an experimental design to select treated units in non-randomized experiments, as well as the untreated units to serve as a comparison group.
+We adopt the name {\em synthetic control designs} to refer to the resulting experimental designs.\footnote{While we leave the ``experimental'' qualifier implicit in ``synthetic control design'', it should be noted that the synthetic control designs proposed in this article differ from observational synthetic control designs \citep[e.g.,][]{abadie2003synthetic, abadie2010synthetic, doudchenko2016balancing}, for which the identity of the treated unit(s) is taken as given.}$^,$\footnote{See, e.g., \cite{abadie2021using}, \cite{amjad2018robust}, \cite{arkhangelsky2019synthetic}, \cite{doudchenko2016balancing} for background material on synthetic controls and related methods.}

 In our framework, the choice of the treated unit (or treated units, if multiple treated units are desired) aims to accomplish two goals.
-First, it is often useful to select the treated units such that their features are representative of the features of an aggregate of interest, like an entire country market.
-The treatment effect for the treated units selected in this way may more accurately reflect the effect of the treatment on the entire aggregate of interest.
-Second, the treated units should not be idiosyncratic in the sense that their features cannot be closely approximated by the units in the control arm.
+First, the treated units should be representative of an aggregate of interest, such as a national market, so that the estimated effect reflects the aggregate impact of the treatment.
+Second, the treated units should not be idiosyncratic in the sense that the untreated units cannot closely approximate their features.
 Otherwise, the reliability of the estimate of the effect on the treated unit may be questionable.
-We show how to achieve these two objectives, whenever they are possible to achieve, using synthetic control techniques.
+We show how to achieve these two objectives, whenever they are possible to achieve, using synthetic control methods.